wilfred05777/pos/README.md

+## Introduction

+This POS (Point of Sale) system is built on the Laravel framework, which allows users to manage sales, customers, and products in a retail setting.
+The API enables developers to integrate the POS system with their applications, allowing them to perform CRUD operations on the system's resources.

 ## Running on local
 - root folder
     - npm install
     - composer install

-## Introduction
+## Docker env

-This POS (Point of Sale) system is built on the Laravel framework, which allows users to manage sales, customers, and products in a retail setting.
-The API enables developers to integrate the POS system with their applications, allowing them to perform CRUD operations on the system's resources.
+    docker-compose up --build

 ## Endpoints